AlFalahTaieb/lovelua/.github/ISSUE_TEMPLATE/Bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ":bust_in_silhouette: new user", ":robot:"
+labels: ":bust_in_silhouette: new user", :robot:
 assignees: ''

 ---